 KIPP’s CEO, Marc Mannella, has acknowledged publicly that some of its academic indicators have been disappointing.
 But KIPP officials cite evidence that its schools have had success in steering students to college.

 Specifically, they say, the first 8th-grade class from KIPP’s original middle school, which graduated in 2007, boasted 35 percent of students obtaining four-year college degrees 10 years later, compared to a 9 percent rate for low-income students nationally.
 The result is for a cohort of 35 graduates.

 “This is significant news,” said Steve Mancini, KIPP national public affairs director.

-At the time, 85 percent of KIPP's students qualified as low income.
-For the two KIPP schools with available data today, 59 percent are low-income.
+At the time, 85 percent of KIPP’s students qualified as low income.
+For the one KIPP school with available state data today, nearly 64 percent are low-income.

 He emphasized that the KIPP Through College initiative offers all its 8th-grade graduates personalized counseling and support in preparing for college and that the assistance persists through at least the first year.

 “This is a big attraction for parents,” said Mancini, especially in a school district where counselors have felt the budget ax.